sumeetgodse/ScalableServicesAssignment_OrderService/README.md

   - If no exceptions, order status is updated to '**PLACED**' and success message is returned.
   - if payment fails or there is any other failure, order status is updated to '**FAILED_TO_PROCESS**' and failure message is returned.
   - Order is saved in - ( Database **Orders** / Collection **order_details** )
+  - Inventory is updated by sending the order information onto InventoryService's Kafka Topic `inventory-input-topic`.
   - Notification about either Order Success or Order Failure is sent to user, by calling **[NotificationService]()**, which is another microservice.

 ## Success